briankoser/sfc-listeners-guide/episodes/0184-ben-affleck-is-batman-and-other-news.md

 Peter Capaldi will be the next Doctor.

 Matt loves the state fair.
-Ben hates the state fair. <q class="archivist inline">The least surprising reveal in show history</q>
+Ben hates the state fair. {% arc %}The least surprising reveal in show history{% endarc %}

 Frederick Pohl died.